Are you guilty of making what SmartMoney magazine once called ‘The Dumbest Investment Move’ in your 401(k) at work?

 When you take your 401(k) money and put it in employer stock, it’s like putting all your eggs in one basket.
 You’re getting your paycheck from your employer and you’re hoping to build up a healthy retirement on your employer’s back.

 Think of a company like Kodak.
-They were a real blue chip stock going back in time.
+They were a real blue chip stock at on point no so many years ago.
 Now, they’re bankrupt.
 Or consider GM, which was for decades considered the bluest of the blue chips.
-Well, they went bankrupt and are only alive and reorganized thanks to the kindness of the taxpayer bailout from you and me.
+They went bankrupt and are only alive and reorganized thanks to the kindness of the taxpayer bailout from you and me.

 SmartMoney reports that people who have access to company stock tend to put big chunks of their retirement in it.
 Yet you shouldn’t feel loyal to an employer when they’re disloyal to you.
 What you really want to do is diversify away from your employer.